Frequently asked questions (FAQ):

-Seventeen countries indicated that the general mortality register was their preferred source, while 12 preferred the special register (see map below).
+Eighteen countries indicated that the general mortality register was their preferred source, while 11 preferred the special register (see map below).

-In the Statistical Bulletin, when the EMCDDA definition is fully applied, the cases extracted from the general mortality register are shown under the category EMCDDA ‘Selection B’ and those extracted from the special mortality registers are shown under the category EMCDDA ‘Selection D’.
+In the Statistical Bulletin, when the EMCDDA definition is fully applied, the cases extracted from the general mortality register are shown under the category EMCDDA definition for the general mortality registers and those extracted from the special mortality registers are shown under the category EMCDDA definition for the special mortality registers.

 Are the data comparable among countries?